Jaffer-sadiq/GitHub-Actions/Labfiles/module2.md

    >**Note**: Paste the value you copied in Task 1, Step 6 for the **Login_server** and **Registry name.**

     ```
-    # Name of the workflow
+    # This is the configuration for our GitHub Actions workflow to build and push a Docker image to Azure Container Registry (ACR).
+    # The workflow is triggered on push events targeting the main branch.
     name: Build and Push Docker Image to ACR

     on:
-      # Trigger the workflow on push events
       push:
-        # Only trigger on pushes to the main branch
         branches:
           - main
+        paths:
+          - '.github/workflows/jobs.yml'
+      pull_request:
+        branches:
+          - main
+        paths:
+          - '.github/workflows/jobs.yml'
+      workflow_dispatch:

     jobs:
       build-and-push:
-        # Specify the OS for the job
         runs-on: ubuntu-latest

         steps:
-          # Step to check out the code from the repository
+        # Step to checkout the repository
         - name: Checkout repository
-            # Use the checkout action
           uses: actions/checkout@v2

-          # Step to log in to Azure CLI
+        # Step to log in to Azure using the Azure CLI GitHub Action
         - name: Log in to Azure CLI
-            # Use the Azure login action
           uses: azure/login@v1
           with:
-              # Use Azure credentials stored in GitHub secrets
             creds: ${{ secrets.AZURE_CREDENTIALS }}

         # Step to list files in the current directory
         - name: List files
-            # Command to list files
           run: ls -la

         # Step to build the Docker image
         - name: Build Docker image
           run: |
-              # Build the Docker image and tag it
             docker buildx build . -t {Login_server}/my-app:latest

         # Step to log in to Azure Container Registry
         - name: Log in to Azure Container Registry
           run: |
-              # Log in to Azure Container Registry
             az acr login --name {Registry name}

-          # Step to push the Docker image to ACR
+        # Step to push the Docker image to Azure Container Registry
         - name: Push Docker image
           run: |
-              # Push the Docker image to ACR
             docker push {Login_server}/my-app:latest
     ```

     ![](../media/workflow.png)